Chart Color Schemes

 Mernda - South hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Mernda-South has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national median age of 38.
-Compared to Greater Melbourne, Mernda-South has a higher proportion of residents aged 35-44 (21.4%), but fewer residents aged 65-74 (4.3%).
+Mernda-South has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
+Compared to Greater Melbourne, Mernda-South has a higher proportion of residents aged 35-44 (21.4%) but fewer residents aged 65-74 (4.3%).
 This concentration of 35-44 year-olds is significantly higher than the national average of 14.2%.
-Between the 2021 Census and the present, the proportion of residents aged 45 to 54 has increased from 11.7% to 13.2%, while the proportion of those aged 25 to 34 has decreased from 17.1% to 14.5%.
-The population of children aged 0 to 4 has also declined, from 9.9% to 8.1%.
-By 2041, demographic forecasts indicate substantial changes in Mernda-South's age distribution, with the strongest projected growth occurring among residents aged 45 to 54, who are expected to increase by 120%, adding 2,219 residents to reach a total of 4,069.
+Between the 2021 Census and now, the proportion of residents aged 45 to 54 has increased from 11.7% to 13.2%, while the percentage of those aged 25 to 34 has decreased from 17.1% to 14.5%.
+Additionally, the proportion of children aged 0 to 4 has dropped from 9.9% to 8.1%.
+By the year 2041, population forecasts suggest substantial demographic changes for Mernda-South, with the 45 to 54 age group projected to grow by 120%, adding 2,219 residents and reaching a total of 4,069.